 Recent decisions by the Securities and Exchange Commission (SEC) imposed over $1.4 billion in penalties on several top investment banks, brokerage firms, financial advisors, and brokers.
 As such, it is apparent that you cannot always trust financial advisors to give you the complete picture regarding stocks, bonds, and other securities.
 If you feel that your financial advisor has not been honest and has caused you to suffer significant investment losses, your best bet to recover your losses from investment fraud or securities fraud losses is to speak to an experienced financial advisor fraud lawyer regarding your financial fraud concerns.

-Austin broker fraud Attorney, Jason Coomer helps investors that have lost money through wrongful acts of majority shareholders, corporate officers, and brokers.
-He reviews investment strategies, accounting records, corporate actions, and investor trading; negotiates settlements; and if necessary files claims against negligent or fraudulent brokers.
+Texas Financial Advisor Lawyer, Jason Coomer, helps investors who have lost money through wrongful acts of financial advisors and other money managers.
+He reviews investment strategies, accounting records, and advisor trading to determine if fraud, negligence, or a breach of fiduciary duty was committed.
 Austin Texas Business Lawyer, Jason Coomer is an experienced business litigation attorney that handles investment fraud, shareholder actions, commercial real estate law, computer law, ponzi scheme claims, and other business litigation.
 His office frequently works with other professionals including Houston Investment Fraud Lawyers, Dallas Broker Fraud Lawyers, San Antonio Investment Fraud Lawyers, and other Austin Investment Fraud Lawyers to provide high end professional legal services at reasonable prices.

 Texas broker fraud lawyer, Jason S. Coomer, helps investors protect their assets and seek back their losses from fraudulent financial advisors.
 If you have lost your life savings or a large amount of money through misappropriation of funds by a financial advisor, please feel free to submit an inquiry or send an e-mail message to Texas Financial Advisor Fraud Lawyer and Texas Financial Advisor Breach of Fiduciary Duty Lawyer Jason Coomer.
 He may be able to help you recover your losses, your family's losses, or at least help prevent a financial advisor from getting away with fraud and stealing money from other families.